-The topsy-turvy year that is 2020 has upended all sorts of activities, and celebrations for the winter holidays won’t look quite the same, either.
+The topsy-turvy year that is 2020 has upended all sorts of activities.
+And celebrations for the winter holidays aren't quite the same either.
 But change isn’t always for the worse.

 “It’s really a return to a simplicity of the holidays, how they used to be.
-We’re going to have smaller moments together with our trusted inner circles,” says food and lifestyle expert Chadwick Boyd.
+We’re going to have smaller moments together with our trusted inner circles,” food and lifestyle expert Chadwick Boyd says.
 “Hanukkah and Christmas are going to be more intimate and contained.”

-The hustle and bustle of getting everyone to grandma’s or wherever they traditionally celebrate won’t be the norm.
-A September Travelocity poll showed that 60% of respondents don’t plan to go home for the holidays.
-The uncertainty of COVID-19’s spread has led more people to focus on celebrating with those in their household—or to wait and see.
+The hustle and bustle of traveling and getting together with family and friends isn't the norm for 2020.
+A September Travelocity poll showed that 60% of respondents didn't plan to go home for the holidays.
+The uncertainty of COVID-19’s spread has led more people to focus on celebrating only with those in their household.

-If your clan plans to hit the road this season, the Centers for Disease Control offers precautions to lessen the likelihood of catching COVID.
+If your clan plans to travel, the Centers for Disease Control and Prevention offers precautions to lessen the likelihood of catching COVID.
 “You’ll want to check the latest number of cases in the area of your destination,” says Dr. Mary Theoktisto, an infectious disease specialist with Baylor Scott & White Health.
 “Have officials in the area enacted restrictions or guidelines for people entering the region?”

 And even if you haven’t seen loved ones in many months and long to be together, certain groups should strongly consider staying put.

-“It is important to remember that anyone can potentially contract an illness, specifically COVID-19, and spread it to others,” says Theoktisto.
+“It is important to remember that anyone can potentially contract an illness, specifically COVID-19, and spread it to others,” Theoktisto says.
 “It is important that anyone who has tested positive for COVID-19, is waiting test results, has symptoms, or has been exposed to someone with COVID-19 in the last 14 days does not travel to, or join in, in-person holiday celebrations.”

-So what can people do to make merry and make memories in these socially distanced times?
+So what can people do to make merry memories in these socially distanced times?
 We talked to experts about celebrating the year-end holidays in 2020.

-Coming together is the heart of this holiday.
+Coming together with loved ones is at the heart of Christmas.
 Whether you are gathering with extended family or keeping it simple at home, you can still carry on traditions.
-Staying home has given us all a little more time to try new things—or old ones.

 Besides focusing on traditions, get creative and try something new.
 Arts and crafts, such as embroidery, have proven quite popular in 2020.
 So for Christmas, consider creating your own tree ornaments.
-Or, if the weather in your area cooperates, put up an outdoor screen or hang a white sheet on a garage door and invite neighbors to set up chairs (distanced, of course) and bring their own snacks for a Christmas movie night.
+Or, if the weather in your area permits, put up an outdoor screen or hang a white sheet on a garage door.
+Invite neighbors to set up chairs (distanced, of course) and bring their own snacks for a Christmas movie night.

-On each night of Hanukkah, or the Festival of Lights, as it is known, takes place December 10-18 this year.
-Each night of the celebration, families light one candle on the special Hanukkiyah (Hanukkah menorah).
-The menorah is placed in the window to show its light.
+On each night of Hanukkah, or the Festival of Lights, families light one candle on the special menorah.
+The menorah traditionally is placed in a window to show its light.

-Kwanzaa, celebrated from December 26 to January 1 each year, was created to meld cultures and traditions for Black people around the world.
+Kwanzaa, which stretches from Dec.
+26 to Jan.
+1, was created to meld cultures and traditions for Black people around the world.
 Dr. Maulana Karenga created Kwanzaa in 1966, with each night of the celebration centering on one of seven principles: unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith.

 Celebrating New Year’s Eve and Day

-And you can welcome 2021 virtually as well.
-“I think we will connect more on Zoom and on television and other media with other people outside of family to get that party connection with others.” says Boyd.
+You can welcome 2021 virtually as well.
+“I think we will connect more on Zoom and on television and other media with other people outside of family to get that party connection with others,” Boyd says.